Introduction

 result = camera.do(Actions.actTakePicture)

+This will take the camera out ot the app screen.
+The camera kind of goes into dumb mode.
+Only the basic modes can be used.
+I set it to "Intelligent Auto" to keep taking regular photos.
 Only a few API calls!
 Which means this camera wont be able to download any files via the API restful endpoints. 😔 It least it's not supported.

 {'name': 'GOODENERGYGAINS', 'api version': '1.0', 'supported services': ['guide', 'accessControl', 'camera'], 'available apis': [['getVersions', 'getMethodTypes', 'getApplicationInfo', 'getAvailableApiList', 'getEvent', 'actTakePicture', 'stopRecMode', 'startLiveview', 'stopLiveview', 'awaitTakePicture', 'setSelfTimer', 'getSelfTimer', 'getAvailableSelfTimer', 'getSupportedSelfTimer', 'getExposureCompensation', 'getAvailableExposureCompensation', 'getSupportedExposureCompensation', 'setShootMode', 'getShootMode', 'getAvailableShootMode', 'getSupportedShootMode', 'getSupportedFlashMode']]}